Tune

 Determining the core tasks.

-To understand the motivations behind a personalized music experience to find community, I identified the three core jobs our persona is trying to accomplish:
+To frame the design direction, I identified three core jobs our persona is trying to accomplish:

 ① Connect with artists and other music lovers.